 Substances are often used as a way to cope with the psychological burden of PTSD symptoms.

 Substance use and PTSD occur together among Veterans very often with 93.4% of Veterans reporting a correlation between their substance use and their PTSD.6 Unfortunately, Veterans also report that substance use increases the severity and frequency of PTSD symptoms.6

 Veterans Can Get Help

-If you are a veteran in need of mental health and/or substance abuse help, contact your local VHA facility.
+If you are a Veteran in need of mental health and/or substance use help, contact your local VHA facility.
 Services available to you can include inpatient, outpatient, intensive outpatient, support groups, and case management services.
 Services offered at each facility vary so it is recommended that you use the locator tool.

 In some cases, you may not be able to access the treatment you need through the VA due to issues like a lack of providers within a reasonable distance or wait times that are too long.
 In this case, the VA partners with community care providers to get you the care you need.
 Community care providers, of which Oxford Treatment Center is included, can help tailor a treatment program to your specific needs.

-Remember, pain is temporary and recovery from substance abuse and mental health issues is possible.
+Remember, pain is temporary and recovery from substance use and mental health issues is possible.
 If you know someone who may be suffering, talk to them and help them explore possible options.
-If you are a veteran who needs help, reach out to a trusted loved one or contact your local VA.
+If you are a Veteran who needs help, reach out to a trusted loved one or contact your local VA.